 Prior to joining PK, Clarissa completed a public policy fellowship with the Congressional Hispanic Caucus Institute where she completed placements at the Department of State and the Office of Congressman Charles A. Gonzalez.

 She is passionate about the ways in which public policy impacts underrepresented communities and hopes to help build valuable coalitions to inform people of their digital rights.
 Clarissa's interest in these issues stem from her time with the Guadalupe Street Coffee Shop in San Antonio Texas which provided free internet and computer access to the surrounding community.
 Clarissa graduated with a Bachelors degree in Political Science from St. Mary's University in her hometown of San Antonio Texas.

 Sherwin Siy is Vice President of Legal Affairs at Public Knowledge, where he coordinates the organization's work on copyright issues and analyzes their impact on domestic and international effects on IP and technology policy.
 Before joining PK, he served as Staff Counsel at the Electronic Privacy Information Center, working on consumer and communications issues.

 Sherwin received his JD with a Certificate in Law and Technology from UC Berkeley's Boalt Hall School of Law.
 While in law school, he also worked on a variety of IP issues through the Samuelson Law, Technology, and Public Policy Clinic, including library copying rights and the legitimate uses of P2P file sharing.

-Michael received his J.D. from The George Washington University Law School.
-Prior to GW he worked in New Delhi and Beijing, and received a B.A. with honors in History and Government from Claremont McKenna College.
+Michael received his J.D. from The George Washington University Law School and his B.A. from Claremont McKenna College.